RenukaDani/project.02-/README.md

 # project.02-
-it is a simple tic tac toe game
+it is a simple tic tac toe game  made in html javascript  css